Advertiser Disclosure

 Image Credit: Discover Puerto Rico

 The lack of waves makes it an ideal snorkeling spot.
-You’ll be able to float and swim peacefully, and the still waters allow sea life to thrive.
-There are also deeper areas further away from the shore if you’d prefer to go on a diving excursion.
+You can float and swim peacefully, and the still waters allow sea life to thrive.
+There are also deeper areas further away from the shore, if you’d prefer to go on a diving excursion.

-Palm trees line the sand and offer some shade when the sun is high, but if you want to relax near the water, you’ll want to bring something to protect yourself from the sun’s rays.
+Palm trees line the sand and offer shade when the sun is high, but if you want to relax near the water, bring something to protect yourself from the sun’s rays.

 Hot Tip: Our guide to the best beaches in Puerto Rico has even more suggestions.
 We also have tips on the best Puerto Rico hotels to book with points and miles!